Affliction Clothing

 Affliction Clothing is an American clothing manufacturer and retailer based in Seal Beach, California.
-It was launched in 2005 by Courtney Dubar and partners, and is now owned by Affliction Holdings LLC.
-The company offers a wide range of products, including t-shirts, hoodies, swimwear, headwear, and watches.
+It was launched in 2005 by Courtney Dubar and partners and is now owned by Affliction Holdings LLC.
+The company offers a wide range of products, including T-shirts, hoodies, swimwear, headwear, and watches.

 History

-Prior to the founding of the company, Courtney Dubar had designed and printed merch designs for his brother Pat's band Uniform Choice, using a screen printer he had purchased himself in a shed in his parents' back garden.
-Affliction Clothing was launched in August 2005 by Dubar, Todd Beard, Nicole Behrle, Eric Foss, and Clifton Chason.
-In 2012, Courtney Dubar (current CEO) bought Todd Beard's portions of the company, making him majority shareholder of Affliction Clothing.
+Prior to the founding of the company, Courtney Dubar had designed and printed merch designs for his brother Pat's band, Uniform Choice, using a screen printer he had purchased himself in a shed in his parents' back garden.
+Affliction Clothing was launched in 2005 by Courtney Dubar, Todd Beard, Eric Foss, and Clifton Chason.
+In 2012, Courtney Dubar (current CEO) bought Todd Beard's portions of the company, making him the majority shareholder.

 Products

-Affliction's clothing line includes men's and women's T-shirts, polo shirts, thermals, button downs, hoodies, denim, dresses, watches, headwear, shorts, and swimwear.
-While the company has deep roots in the MMA community, its "Live Fast" motto represents and appeals to audiences who appreciate a variety of disciplines and eras such as Rock & Roll, Moto Culture, Tattoo, Vintage Americana, Mixed Martial Arts and Impact Sports.
-The Signature Series of Affliction shirts bear the logos of many of the world's top-ranked MMA fighters, including Randy Couture, Georges St-Pierre, Fedor Emelianenko, Quinton Jackson, and Renato Sobral and boxers, including Oscar De La Hoya, Shane Mosley, and Zab Judah.
+Affliction's clothing line includes men's and women's T-shirts, polo shirts, thermals, button-downs, hoodies, denim, dresses, watches, headwear, shorts, and swimwear.
+While the company has deep roots in the MMA community, its "Live Fast" motto represents and appeals to audiences who appreciate a variety of disciplines and eras, such as rock and roll, moto culture, tattoos, vintage Americana, mixed martial arts, and impact sports.
+The Signature Series of Affliction shirts bear the logos of many of the world's top-ranked MMA fighters, including Randy Couture, Georges St-Pierre, Fedor Emelianenko, Quinton Jackson, and Renato Sobral, and boxers, including Oscar De La Hoya, Shane Mosley, and Zab Judah.
 Affliction has also produced signature shirts in collaboration with musicians like Avenged Sevenfold, Ozzy Osbourne, Black Sabbath, Megadeth, Pantera, Korn, Staind, Static-X, Testament, Shadows Fall, Atreyu, Behemoth, and Biohazard.
 Designs incorporate graphic images of angel wings, roses, skulls, skeletons, crosses, and swords.

-Affliction was a longtime sponsor of the Ultimate Fighting Championship (UFC) and its fighters, until 2008, when it broke ranks and formed Affliction Entertainment to compete with the UFC.
-As a result, UFC banned its fighters from wearing Affliction branded clothing.
+Affliction was a longtime sponsor of the Ultimate Fighting Championship (UFC) and its fighters until 2008, when it broke ranks and formed Affliction Entertainment to compete with the UFC.
+As a result, UFC banned its fighters from wearing Affliction-branded clothing.

 American Fighter

 American Fighter is a clothing and sports equipment company.
 Trademarked in 2006, it became a registered trademark of Affliction Holdings LLC on April 22, 2008.
-Several fighters have been sponsored by this sub brand, including Rich Franklin.
+Several fighters have been sponsored by this sub-brand, including Rich Franklin.